awinogradov/posthtml-to-svg-tags/README.md

 # posthtml-to-svg-tags

-PosthtmlToSvgTags is plugin for PostHTML.
+PostHTMLToSvgTags is plugin for PostHTML.
 It convert all HTML tags to SVG eqauls and maybe with new structure.

 ## Usage